 - The titular character of Rekkit Rabbit is a giant anthropomorphic rabbit with magic powers from a parallel world who ran away from his abusive owner, a magician named Yoshini.

-- One episode of Teen Titans had Raven, the group's magic user, turned into a rabbit by Mumbo Jumbo, a magician villain.
-This made her powers nearly unusable, but she manages to save the day by using mundane illusion.
+- Teen Titans: "Bunny Raven" has Raven, the group's magic user, turned into a rabbit by Mumbo Jumbo, a magician villain.
+This makes her powers nearly unusable, but she manages to save the day by using mundane illusion.